Hyunglok-Kim/Hyunglok-Kim.github.io/bash_commands.md

-; and ,   : jump forward or backwards through results x         : delete a character s         : delete a character and entre insert mode cw (ce)   : delete a ward and enter insert mode
+; and ,   : jump forward or backwards through results x         : delete a character s         : delete a character and entre insert mode cw (ce)   : delete a word and enter insert mode
 combos: dt), vf), vt), yt), ct), etc
 D         : delete rest of line
 C         : delete rest of line and enter insert mode